lk22/portfolio-app/README.md

 this app have to get a server running on your local environment u have to run following command: 	"node server.js"

+after creating your reducers u may import and assign your reducers into the store config file and combine them in the redux.combineReducers({}) object